-- Do not take aspirin for the first 48 hours.
+- Do not take nonsteroidal anti-inflammatory drugs (NSAIDs), such as ibuprofen (Advil or Motrin) or aspirin for the first 48 hours.
 Aspirin prolongs the clotting time of blood and may cause more nose or facial bleeding.
 Also, do not give aspirin to anyone younger than 20 because of the risk of Reye syndrome, a rare but serious disease.

 - Do not smoke.
 Smoking slows healing because it decreases blood supply and delays tissue repair.
 For more information, see the topic Quitting Smoking.